Goalsum/TataruBook/docs/quick_start.md

 tatarubook insert accounting.db accounts NULL "Moogle:Eorzea 100" "Eorzea 100 Index Fund" 0
 ~~~

 This fund has multiple transactions, both purchases and redemptions, we use [import]({{ site.baseurl }}/commands.html#import) command to import all transaction records at once.
-Start by writing the contents of the csv file:
+Start by writing the contents of the CSV file:

 | posting_index | trade_date | src_account | src_change | dst_account | comment | dst_change |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|